vectorgrp/sil-kit/docs/simulation/simulation.rst

 Afterwards, possibilities to configure the simulation step length of a simulation step and to define the simulation step that is being executed are introduced.
 The last part details what time information |ProductName| clients provide, depending on their synchronization mode.

-.. admonition:: Note

-    A mixed operation mode, where some participants operate synchronized and some unsynchronized, is not supported.
-Therefore, all participants of a simulation must either be synchronized or unsynchronized.

 .. _subsec:sim-overview:

 Simulation Overview